911 (996 gen) & 986 Boxster Double DIN Radio Conversion & Installation

 These small screws should be tightened enough that they will not protrude and snag the sides of the radio.
 The radio cage should be positioned at the very bottom of the radio cavity.

-Your kit will come with a wiring harness that has been pined and configured for your specific vehicle generation and trim level.
+Your kit will come with a wiring harness that has been pinned and configured for your all three styles of factory stereo trim levels.

 '98 - '02